KDE/documentation-develop-kde-org/content/docs/extend/plasma/comic-plugin/debugging.md

 }
 ```

-I add "****" in the print to find the output more easily.
+To make it easier to find the output, I add "****" to the print.
-Sometimes when I do not find the error at first sight I add a lot print statements like in the example above to find the error (e.g. written something wrong, forgot something etc.).
+Sometimes when I do not immediately spot the issue, I add more print statements, as in the example above, to help me locate issue (e.g. written something wrong, forgot something etc.).

-In case all that does not work and pageRetrieved is still called you could use
+If none of that succeeds and pageRetrieved is still called, try using
 ```js
 print(data);
 ```

-so that you can check if the data is correct and if it is what you expected.
+so that you can check if the data is correct.